-While I'm required to take into account the matters set out at DISP 3.6.4R when deciding what is fair and reasonable, I'm satisfied that to comply with the regulatory requirements that were in place in February 2023, Revolut should in any event have taken these steps.
+While I'm required to take into account the matters set out at DISP 3.6.4R when deciding what is fair and reasonable, I'm satisfied that to comply with the regulatory requirements that were in place in June 2023, Revolut should in any event have taken these steps.

-Should Revolut have recognised that Mrs S was at risk of financial harm from fraud?
+Should Revolut have recognised that Mrs B was at risk of financial harm from fraud?

-It isn't in dispute that Mrs S has fallen victim to a cruel scam here, nor that she authorised the payments she made to her cryptocurrency wallet (from where that cryptocurrency was subsequently transferred to the scammer).
+It isn't in dispute that Mrs B has fallen victim to a cruel scam here, nor that she authorised the payments she made to her cryptocurrency wallet (from where that cryptocurrency was subsequently transferred to the scammer).

 I'm aware that cryptocurrency exchanges generally stipulate that the card used to purchase cryptocurrency at its exchange must be held in the name of the account holder, as must the account used to receive cash payments from the exchange.
 Revolut would likely have been aware of this fact too.
-So, it could have reasonably assumed that most of the disputed payments would be credited to a cryptocurrency wallet held in Mrs S's name.
+So, it could have reasonably assumed that most of the disputed payments would be credited to a cryptocurrency wallet held in Mrs B's name.

-By February 2023, when these transactions started, firms like Revolut had been aware of the risk of multi-stage scams involving cryptocurrency for some time.
+By June 2023, when these transactions happened, firms like Revolut had been aware of the risk of multi-stage scams involving cryptocurrency for some time.
 Scams involving cryptocurrency have increased over time.
 The FCA and Action Fraud published warnings about cryptocurrency scams in mid-2018 and figures published by the latter show that losses suffered to cryptocurrency scams have continued to increase since.
 They reached record levels in 2022.
 During that time, cryptocurrency was typically allowed to be purchased through many high street banks with few restrictions.

 By the end of 2022, however, many of the high street banks had taken steps to either limit their customer's ability to purchase cryptocurrency using their bank accounts or increase friction in relation to cryptocurrency related payments, owing to the elevated risk associated with such transactions.
-This left a smaller number of payment service providers, including Revolut, that allowed customers to use their accounts to purchase cryptocurrency with few restrictions.
-These restrictions - and the reasons for them - would have been well known across the industry.
+And by June 2023, when these payments took place, further restrictions were in place.
+This left a smaller number of payment service providers, including Revolut, that allowed customers to use their accounts to purchase cryptocurrency with few